eGust/xml-plus/README.md

 ### Dev Mode

-1. `yarn web` or `npm run web`
+1. `yarn dev` or `npm run dev`
-2. Open `http://localhost:8080/` to start debugging
+2. Open `http://localhost:8080/` to start debugging.
-3. Browse or drop local XML file and click Go!
-4. HTTP service running on port 8000 points to `tests` folder with CORS enabled.
+3. Folder `tests/` will be served at the same time with CORS, so `http://localhost:8080/xml/default.xml` is available.

 ### Test as Chrome Extension